Arcee: Books

 Arcee appears in the short story Bumblebee at Tyger Pax By Alex Irvine.

 Video games

 Arcee appears as an unlockable character in the 2010 video game Transformers: War for Cybertron and on a poster in its 2012 sequel Transformers: Fall of Cybertron.
 Arcee appears as a playable character in the 2012 video game Transformers: Prime – The Game.
 Arcee, as the Angry Birds Stella transformed, is an unlockable character in Angry Birds Transformers.
+Arcee as the Overwatch character Illari in an unlockable cosmetic.